|

 We covered many informative websites on prefab and modular homes last year.
 A few of our favorite posts:

 Overall, an intriguing approach that I can't wait to see realized at MoMA.
 Oskar Leo Kaufmann and Albert Rüf have been experimenting with prefab since 1996.
-We'll look at their past work in more depth soon! model: System3
+We'll look at their past work in more depth soon! style: modern

 how: complete modules

 G Living commented on the TrailerWrap project: While the low cost motive behind the introduction of mobile homes in the mid-1900s was a good one, the execution was often aesthetically reprehensible, shoddily constructed and inefficient energy-wise.
 TrailerWrap set out to take these small, dilapidated (often abandoned) structures and re-fashion them into something exciting and remarkable, yet sustainable and affordable.
-Freshome covered the Perrinepod: a cute prefab home that can be built in just 3 days and withstand everything from earthquakes to cyclones.
+Freshome covered the a cute prefab home that can be built in just 3 days and withstand everything from earthquakes to cyclones.
 The Good Human's Prefab Wednesday showed a prefab development in London that was covered last year on some of the other blogs.
 Inhabitat's Prefab Friday featured the Single Hauz, a sort of house-meets-billboard: ...the idea takes shape in such a stylish little form that we can’t help ponder the challenge posed: how much space do you really need and where do you want it?
-TreeHugger posted a video of Adam Kalkin speaking about containers, and looked back at their enthusiasm of three years ago.
-On the heels of the port-a-bach comes news of the iPad, another prefab "bach" (see note below) from New Zealand: The iPAD is a true kitset bach designed to covers a range of options; it could be a one bedroom holiday home, secondary dwelling, granny flat, office, studio or resort unit to name but a few.
+TreeHugger posted a video of On the heels of the port-a-bach comes news of the iPad, another prefab "bach" (see note below) from New Zealand: The iPAD is a true kitset bach designed to covers a range of options; it could be a one bedroom holiday home, secondary dwelling, granny flat, office, studio or resort unit to name but a few.
 TreeHugger has some thoughts and also mentions the earlier Bachkit. model: iPAD

 style: modern